ken-okabe/vanfs/README-howFP.md

 On the other hand,  **pure functional languages**  ​​like [Haskell](https://www.haskell.org/) do not allow this style for sequnece simply because there is a strict rule that  **the order of code execution is determined by the order of mathematical operations.**

-However, the use of  `do`  notation allows programmers to write code in a similar style of imperative programming.
+However, the use of  `do`  notation allows programmers to write code in a similar style of Imperative Programming.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images4/main/haskell.svg">